 Protecting multi-tenant APIs

-Learn how to protect multi-tenant APIs using multi-tenant authorizers.
+Learn how to protect multi-tenant APIs using multi-tenant authorizers for on-premise deployments.
 Get information how to configure your multi-tenant authorizer and how to set global authorization policies.
 Learn how to add your tenant-specific authorization policies.

 About multi-tenant APIs